Large Vehicle Safety

 Side Guards are bars or flat surfaces designed to cover the space between the front and rear wheels of trucks, where cyclists or pedestrians can be trapped when a truck is moving.
 Tool boxes can also serve as Side Guards if they meet required specifications.

-In 2015, the City of Boston became the first city in the nation to implement an ordinance requiring Side Guards on city-owned and city-contracted large vehicles (motor vehicles over 10,000 lbs and semi-trailers over 26,000 lbs), in addition to convex and crossover mirrors.
+In 2014, the City of Boston became the first city in the nation to pass a Side Guard Ordinance that went into effect in 2015 requiring Side Guards on City-owned and City-contracted large vehicles (motor vehicles over 10,000 lbs and semi-trailers over 26,000 lbs), in addition to convex and crossover mirrors.
 Since then, cities around the country and at least one other state have taken the lead in requiring their government-owned and government-contracted fleets to be equipped with Side Guards.
-In 2024, MassDOT proposed similar regulations, as required under the Massachusetts Act to Reduce Traffic Fatalities passed in 2022.
+In 2024, MassDOT proposed similar regulations, as required under the 2022 Massachusetts Act to Reduce Traffic Fatalities.

-Fleet owners and operators that drive on city streets should consider whether they should replace aging vehicles with smaller vehicles that are safer and better suited for driving in urban areas.
-As noted in a study on downsizing by USDOT Volpe and NACTO
+Fleet owners and operators who drive on city streets should consider whether they should replace aging vehicles with smaller vehicles that are safer and better suited for driving in urban areas.
+As noted in a study on downsizing by USDOT Volpe and NACTO:

 Vehicle downsizing presents opportunities to increase safety in three major ways: